mattyfew/lectures/three_js/README.md

 ### OrbitControls

-Three.js has several very cool [control types](https://github.com/mrdoob/three.js/tree/dev/examples/js/controls), offering various ways to interact with the scene.
+Three.js has several very cool control types offering various ways to interact with the scene.
 Examples include *FirstPersonControls* (like a first-person shooter game) and *FlyControls* (fly around the scene like Superman).
 We will use **OrbitControls**, which allows us to drag and move around our planet.
 These controls take the camera and element being rendered as arguments.

 OrbitControls does not come baked into Three.js.
-We must include it in our index.html:
+The separate files can be found in the [Three.js repo](https://github.com/mrdoob/three.js/tree/dev/examples/js/controls).
+We must include it in our project directory, then include it in our index.html:

 ```html
 <script src="./OrbitControls.js"></script>